Agentic Plan Caching: Test-Time Memory for Fast and Cost-Efficient LLM Agents: Introduction

 \section{Introduction}

-Agentic applications based on Large Language Models (LLMs) have shown early promise in replicating human performance on a broad range of workflows, from coding~\cite{jain2024livecodebench, jimenez2023swe, yang2024swe} to web navigation~\cite{deng2023mind2web, he2024webvoyager, zhou2023webarena} to open-ended research~\cite{gemini-deep-research, openai-deep-research}.
-Many of these LLM-based agents follow a \textbf{two-stage pipeline} that alternates between~\cite{yao2023react, sarukkai2025self}: \textbf{(1) Plan} -- reasoning about what to do next, and \textbf{(2) Act} -- executing those plans.
-While effective, these agents incur significant costs due to the complexity of workflows executed~\cite{kwa2025measuring, zhang2024chain} and need to interact with external tools and environments~\cite{patil2024gorilla}.
+Agent applications based on Large Language Models (LLMs) have shown early promise in replicating human performance on a broad range of workflows, from coding~\cite{jain2024livecodebench, jimenez2023swe, yang2024swe} to web navigation~\cite{he2024webvoyager, zhou2023webarena} to open-ended research~\cite{gemini-deep-research, openai-deep-research} to social interactions~\cite{park2023generative,xie2024ai}.
+Many of these LLM-based agents follow a \textbf{two-stage pipeline}, often referred to as the \textit{ReAct}-agent loop~\cite{yao2023react, sarukkai2025self}, that alternates between: \textbf{(1) Plan} -- reasoning about what to do next, and \textbf{(2) Act} -- executing those plans.
+While effective, these agents incur significant costs due to the complexity of executed workflows~\cite{zhang2024chain,kwa2025measuring} and need to interact with external tools and environments~\cite{patil2024gorilla}.
 Specifically, the Plan stage is often implemented via test-time compute techniques ~\cite{brown2024large, snell2024scaling} like chain-of-thought reasoning~\cite{wei2022chain}, which can require numerous LLM queries and access to expensive LLMs (\eg reasoning models).
 This results in substantial costs for executing agentic workflows via APIs~\cite{chen2023frugalgpt, narayan2025minions} or locally~\cite{liu2024mobilellm}.

 To reduce LLM costs, methods have been developed to optimize responses to individual queries~\cite{kwon2023efficient, zheng2024sglang}.
-In particular, \textit{caching} has emerged as a popular approach, with two primary implementations: \textbf{Context caching} (\eg KV cache reuse and prompt caching~\cite{gim2024prompt, yao2025cacheblend, yang2025kvlink}) stores internal model states to speed up subsequent generations, while \textbf{semantic caching}~\cite{bang2023gptcache, schroeder2025adaptive, amazon-semantic-cache} stores and reuses (input, output) pairs to accelerate the serving of queries that are similar to historical queries.
+In particular, \textit{caching} has emerged as a popular approach, with two primary implementations: \textbf{Context caching} (\eg KV cache reuse and prompt caching~\cite{gim2024prompt, yang2025kvlink, yao2025cacheblend}) stores internal model states to speed up subsequent generations, while \textbf{semantic caching}~\cite{bang2023gptcache, schroeder2025adaptive, amazon-semantic-cache} stores and reuses (input, output) pairs to accelerate the serving of queries that are similar to historical queries.

 These caching techniques, however, have significant limitations when applied to Plan-Act agents.
 These agents often require making \textit{data-dependent decisions}, \ie LLM outputs depend on external data or contextual information that varies between runs.
 For example, in data analysis applications, the same high-level query (\textit{"summarize key statistics of this dataset"}) will result in similar high-level plans, but different specific details depending on the characteristics of the dataset provided.
 Similarly, in web or GUI navigation tasks, the same high-level query (\textit{"delete the top comment"}) will require similar sequences of actions (\eg \textit{"click the menu button, scroll down"}), but the specifics may differ depending on screen size and window position (\eg \textit{"click coordinates (130, 493), scroll down 38 pixels"}).
 In such cases, conventional caching fails because it does not separate the core intent of the query from the dynamic context.
 Agents may benefit from local (\ie individual query-level) optimizations, but miss opportunities for global improvements that leverage patterns across the entire task execution.